-&lt;sup>4 To simplify some of the discussion below we will assume that English that is unmarked for [±prox], and achieves its distal effect pragmatically, by competition with this.
+&lt;sup>3 To simplify some of the discussion below we will assume that English that is unmarked for [±prox], and achieves its distal effect pragmatically, by competition with this.

-&lt;sup>5 A connection can be made between the category-neutral distribution of idx features and discourse-oriented features such as [Topic], [Focus], and [Wh].
+&lt;sup>4 A connection can be made between the category-neutral distribution of idx features and discourse-oriented features such as [Topic], [Focus], and [Wh].
 These A'-features essentially cross-cut syntactic categories, allowing for the category neutral distribution of A'-movement more generally, for example (e.g. Cable 2010).
 We will see below idx is discourse- and context-oriented, particularly in its anaphoric use.
-However, idx and A' features are distinct; wh-phrases and topics can be pronouns, indicating that A' features ciated with a particular category F we will label the resulting phrase F/IdxP; in this paper the only instance of this will be D/IdxP.
+However, idx and A' features are distinct; wh-phrases and topics can be pronouns, indicating that A' features may in fact be sub-features of idx.
+We will leave to future work exactly how idx is related to A'-features more generally.

+ciated with a particular category F we will label the resulting phrase F/idxP; this paper will focus on D/idxP.

-D/IdxPs are internally complex.
+D/idxP are internally complex.
 This complexity includes $\phi$ -features and features indicating spatial deixis.
 These features serve as part of the articulated superstructure of idx, and are restricted to occur with idx features at least in part by their semantics, as specified below.